-Sewer system panning: the need for support tools
+Sewer system panning: The need for support tools

-Over the last decade there has been a government drive to provide basic services, sewer systems included, to all residents.
 In many instances the preferred sewer systems are waterborne systems (also called conventional sewer systems) consisting of a system of sewer pipes, pumps and other infrastructure needed to transport the waterborne sewage from the point of entry to the point of outfall.
-Waterborne sewer planning is inherently complex and the planning process is not readily amenable to a low technology approach.
+Waterborne sewer planning is inherently complex and the planning process is not readily amenable to a low-technology approach.

 There is, however, a need for simple tools to assist staff at all local and regional authority levels to complete a basic assessment of sewer systems, give structure to the sewer system (SS) planning process and provide a methodology for compilation of a SS plan.
-The need for simplicity is dictated by the frequent lack of resources (e.g., computing facilities and staff with sufficient computer knowledge to apply more advanced tools), especially at the level of the smaller, poorer local authorities
+The need for simplicity is dictated by the frequent lack of resources (e.g., computing facilities and staff with sufficient computer knowledge to apply more advanced tools), especially at the level of the smaller, poorer local authorities.

-To satisfy this need, a project was undertaken to develop a product that would be simple enough to provide immediate benefits to the local authority, yet be based on the vast and advanced pool of knowledge available to specialists in the field.
+To satisfy this need, the WRC funded a project to develop a product that would be simple enough to provide immediate benefits to the local authority, yet be based on the vast and advanced pool of knowledge available to specialists in the field.
 The product was intended to acquaint sewer managers with fundamental principles relating to sewer planning and provide them with a set of usable tools, in contrast to directing their attention to advanced software suites currently available.

 Lower-technology tools and guidelines would be more effective in aiding relatively small local authorities to expeditiously move towards a sewer system plan that would contribute to improved service delivery.